-It contributes to implementing:
+It provides an added value to their work and contributes to implementing:

 How ?

-• By acting as a “think tank”: gathering and producing knowledge and translating it for an effective use in youth policy and practice; developing and testing new approaches and exploring innovative trends
+• By gathering and producing knowledge on their areas of common interest, translating it for an effective use in youth policy and practice, developing and testing new approaches, considering traditional themes and innovative trends.

 Geographical coverage

-EU-Council of Europe Youth Partnership team
+The Youth Partnership team

 The Youth Partnership activities are carried out by a team of nine staff members, who are responsible for the coordination, quality and visibility of activities.